redaGit/J29/README.md

 2. Click `Main`
 3. Click `Topologies`
 4. Click the `i` to open this information screen
-5. Click `leaf1' to be able to see all of the information about the node, take a moment to look at all of the available information about this node.
+5. Click `leaf1` to be able to see all of the information about the node, take a moment to look at all of the available information about this node.

+Next, look through the options on the left side of the screen to find `Nodes` in the `Targets` subsection.

+1. You will see a list of the three nodes in our topology [ spine, leaf1, leaf2 ]
+2. Click on the three vertical dots on the far right-hand side of one of the nodes.
+3. Click `Node Configuration` to see the full configuration of the node as it is currently deployed.
+You will be able to come back to look at this after other steps to be able to see how the configuration changes as you build out the fabric.
+Close this view when you are done.
+4. Now click `Configuration View` from the three vertical dots.
+This is where the various options were set for this node.
+5. Click `Edit` in the bottom right corner of the `Configuration View` and notice the yaml pane - you can make changes to the yaml or the gui in this screen and they will update eachother.
+Change `operatingSystem` to `sros` and notice that the other side also changes.
+Click cancel in the lower left corner or the X in the upper right when you are done here, and then click OK.

 ## 🏆 Going Deeper